3D Rendering in 2026

 What is the difference between rasterization and ray tracing?

-Rasterization projects 3D geometry onto a 2D screen pixel by pixel and is extremely fast, used in real-time applications like games and VR.
-Ray tracing simulates individual light rays bouncing through a scene, producing physically accurate reflections, shadows, and global illumination but requiring significantly more computation.
-Modern hybrid approaches — like Unreal Engine 5's Lumen — combine rasterization for base rendering with selective ray tracing for premium visual effects, achieving near-photorealistic quality at interactive frame rates.
+Rasterization projects 3D geometry onto a 2D screen and shades pixels directly, which makes it fast enough for real-time applications like games.
+Ray tracing instead simulates individual light rays bouncing through a scene, producing far more physically accurate reflections, shadows, and refraction at real computational cost.
+Modern hybrid systems, like Unreal Engine's Lumen, combine a rasterized base with selective ray tracing to capture most of that accuracy without giving up real-time speed.

 Is Blender good enough for professional rendering?